 The eight stories follow Jack Sullivan, a thirteen-year-old kid who lives in his foster brother’s treehouse after a zombie epidemic strikes his community of Wakefield, Massachusetts.
 He is accompanied by his closest buddy Quint Baker, who enjoys trying new things; June Del Toro, a tomboy who used to be the editor-in-chief of the school newspaper; and Dirk Savage, the local bully with extraordinary fighting abilities.
 In each book, the companions battle one monster while fighting to remain alive and stop an entity called Rezzoch from taking over the world.

 On February 26, 2018, Netflix announced that an animated television version of the book series had received a series order.
 To coincide with the release of the fifth novel, the first season, a single hour-long special covering the first book’s story, was out in September 2019.
-The second season, which covers the story of the second novel, will release in April 2020 and will consist of 10 episodes.
+The second season, which covers the story of the second novel, that released in April 2020 and consisted of 10 episodes.
 Thunderbird Entertainment’s animation studio Atomic Cartoons is among the production organizations in the series.
-It was just renewed for a third season, based on the third novel in the series, which will release on October 16, 2020.
+It was just renewed for a third season, based on the third novel in the series, which released on October 16, 2020.

 Bug Boys by Laura Knetzger